kaelanelson/CS205-Final-Project/Writeup/DegreeCentrality.md

 | 84 | 236 |
 | 133 | 62 |

-The serial runtime for this degree centrality on the all.edges file is 0.051459 seconds.
+The serial runtime for degree centrality on the all.edges file is 0.051459 seconds.

 ### Results